tdr2d/2fa-simple/README.md

 # 2fa-simple
-Simple implementation of two-factor login flow using a local configuration for users. <br>
+Go Simple implementation of two-factor login flow using a local configuration for users. <br>
-Verification is done using a verification code sent by email.
+Verification is done using a verification code sent by email. <br>
+Act as an http server for Login to any Single Page Application <br>

 # Requirement
+- go 1.14+
 - Environment:
     - `export SENDGRID_API_KEY='7OL816snJH6yjECp4eO_DT8'`

 # TODO:
+- forgot password
+- reset config url
 - UI design
 - frontend form validation
-- forgot password
 - i18n